What is Probate?

 Stage 1 – Applying for probate

-It costs £215 to apply for probate if the estate is valued at £5,000 or above (although these fees are changing to a scaled system in the near future).
+How much does probate cost?
+It costs £215 to apply for probate if the estate is valued at £5,000 or above.
 Should the estate be valued at £4,999 or less, then there are no fees to pay.
+Bear in mind that extra copies of the probate cost £1.50 each, if you want to send them to more than one organisation at a time.

 If a solicitor has been chosen to be the executor of the will then there will be their fees in addition to the minimal probate fee.
 These could run into thousands of pounds if the estate and will are complex, and it is important that the responsibility for paying these fees is determined and agreed beforehand – is one of the heirs choosing to employ the solicitor and pay for it, or is it expected that the money comes from the estate?